knandersen/slackgpt/README.md

 - OpenAI API access
 - NodeJS and somewhere to deploy (I use [Render](http://render.com))

-This project is inspired by Morten Just (@mortenjust) and the [idea of "team as code"](https://twitter.com/mortenjust/status/1638068433127366657).
+This project is inspired by [Morten Just](https://github.com/mortenjust) and the [idea of "team as code"](https://twitter.com/mortenjust/status/1638068433127366657).

 # Usage